 The other option (and this is my favorite) is to display all the cookies on a big table, and then guests walk around the table, taking only a few at a time, until everyone has enough and the cookies are gone.
 My friend provides nice big boxes (like the kind you gift clothes in) for everyone to collect their cookies in!
 This method lets people take less or none of a kind they might not like and it allows the guest list to be very flexible right up until the last minute!

 It would be a rare occasion in this day and age to host a party where at least one of your guests doesn’t have some kind of food allergy.
 Be sure to consider this when setting up your event.
 Either be aware of the food allergies your guests have or ask them to please let you know.
-There are 2 guests at my friend’s annual event who are gluten free, but they either give the cookies to their families or away to others, so they don’t mind if the cookies contain gluten.
+There are 2 guests at my friend’s annual event who are gluten-free, but they either give the cookies to their families or away to others, so they don’t mind if the cookies contain gluten.
 One even jokes that it prevents her from eating them and she appreciates that during such a junk food season!

-One of the best parts about our annual cookie party is that there is a little competition built in!
+One of the best parts of our annual cookie party is that there is a little competition built in!
 The first year, no one really knew, but now, many of us try to go all out!
-Again, this is not required, so people can still show up with any type of cookie that works for them, but it just make it more fun.
+Again, this is not required, so people can still show up with any type of cookie that works for them, but it just makes it more fun.
 There are four awards you can win: best taste, most unique, best decorated, and most creative.
 This range allows many people and cookies to win, even those who didn’t have hours to painstakingly decorate!

 Before we rotate around the table to pick up our cookies, we hover around to look at all of the wonderful yumminess and place votes for each category.
 The hostess usually takes one cookie and breaks it into small tasting bites for us to sample.
 The actual awards can be fun, silly, and made on a paper plate, or you can choose to do a small gift award, like a gingerbread house or an ornament.